nickserv/danamccurdy.com/_posts/2017-12-14-a-sea-of-peace.md

 image: 'https://i.imgur.com/fwQnFvZ.jpg'
 ---
 There is peace to be found
-in peaceful waters,
+in tranquil waters,
-if we let the turbulence within be calmed by the peace around it.
+if we allow the turbulence within to be calmed by the peace around it.

 Likewise,